feketebence/full-stack-open/README.md

 # full-stack-open
-Sandbox for Full stack open course by University of Helsinki
+Sandbox for [Full stack open course](https://fullstackopen.com/en/) by University of Helsinki.